unixerius/jurassic-security/Course design/README.md

 After this workshop, attendees will have a foundational understanding of information security risk management.
 Attendees will have practiced with security controls, risk management strategies, threat modeling and incident response.

 Attendees will be able to take their first steps in performing essential risk assessment and management tasks on their own projects.

-# Course structure

-- Outline the sections of the workshop.
-- Add more and more details of activities, goals, etc.

 # Required prior knowledge